aurelia/i18n/doc/article/en-US/i18n-with-aurelia.md

       ...
 ```

-and inlcude the json extensino in the loader plugin part build/loader/plugins/extensions
+and inlcude the json extension in the loader plugin part build/loader/plugins/extensions
 ```json
      ...
      "plugins": [